ericfransen/notes/README.md

         - Separates the capture utility from the scheduled, nightly Git backup and note processing job.
         - Failures in one stage (capture or sync) do not affect the other.

-- Enhanced Workflow: Combining Note CLI Tool & Obsidian Git Plugin
+- (OPTIONAL) Enhanced Workflow: Combining Note CLI Tool & Obsidian Git Plugin
     - While the CLI excels at initial capture, it is inferior for interactive synchronization and managing configuration state.
     - By coupling the two, the CLI handles the rapid capture and initial structure, while the plugin handles the advanced, event-driven synchronization needed for real-time collaboration or multi-device operation and settings.